Native Advertising vs. Sponsored Content: What’s the Difference?

 A native ad lives on a webpage and links to either sponsored, owned or earned media — really, anything the brand wants people to read.

 Once you click on the ad, it will likely send you to a lightly branded article.
 You’ll usually see a couple brand mentions as well as a CTA.
 The most effective types of native ads are those that provide real, actionable value for the reader.

 The Interactive Advertising Bureau (IAB) offers a list of six types of native ad formats that satisfy the definition.
 These forms include:

-- In-feed units (presented on publishing websites as well as social platforms)
+- In-feed ads (presented on publishing websites as well as social platforms)

-- Paid search units (the ads at the top of your a search platform)
+- Paid search ads (the ads at the top of your a search platform)